Learn to buy and sell antiques and collectibles

 2. Send buyers emails when the item is shipped.
 (I send buyers emails when I write the labels by clicking on the paypal receipt and pasting a simple message in.)

 3. Offer buyers a 100% money back guarantee if they are unhappy with their purchase for any reason.
 (This is also done on the package insert.)
+If a buyer returns an item without opening a buyer protection case against you, and you ask for a fee reversal, the buyer cannot leave feedback.

 4. Send invoices to buyers quickly after the auction ends.
 (This is done using the eBay system usually within an hour the auction end.)